-Thus, a PA not only contributes an additional signal into the decision-making process, but also triggers shareholders to conditionally generate their own signals.
-This effect is strongest when the board and the PA are similarly well informed such that their contradicting signals indicate strong controversy.
+Thus, a PA does not just contribute an additional signal into the decision-making process, but triggers shareholders to conditionally generate their own signals.
+This complementarity effect is strongest when the board and the PA are similarly well informed such that their contradicting signals indicate strong controversy.

 After showing our results for symmetric equilibria, we extend the analysis to asymmetric equilibria.
-Asymmetric equilibria permit shareholders to specialize on different strategies, even though they are ex ante identical.
-It turns out that the crucial strategy of conditionally investing in research is also pervasive in asymmetric equilibria and is, in fact, used in a much larger area of the parameter space.
-In addition there are, depending on the parameters, shareholders who always invest in an own signal without subscribing to the PA, shareholders who rubber-stamp the board's proposals or shareholders who "robo-vote," i.e., always vote according to the PA's recommendations.
-With asymmetric equilibria, too, PAs improve collective decision-making.
-More generally framed, a second expert incentivizes some voters to obtain an own signal, which improves the collective decision.
+Asymmetric equilibria allow shareholders to specialize in different strategies, even though they are ex ante identical.
+It turns out that the crucial strategy of conditionally investing in research is also pervasive in asymmetric equilibria and is, in fact, used in a much larger area of the parameter space than in symmetric equilibria.
+In addition, depending on the parameters, there are shareholders who always invest in an own signal without subscribing to the PA, shareholders who rubber-stamp the board's proposals or shareholders who "robo-vote," i.e., always vote according to the PA's recommendations.
+With asymmetric equilibria, too, PAs make the voting outcome more informed.
+More generally framed, a second expert incentivizes a major part of the voters to obtain their own signal, which improves the collective decision.